robmarkcole/HASS-data-detective/README.md

     CPU times: user 11.7 s, sys: 12.8 s, total: 24.4 s Wall time: 1min 1s

-We now have the raw data in a dataframe, and must use another class to format the data correctly for plotting and processing.
-There are seperate classes for numerical and binary sensors.
+We now have the raw data in a Pandas dataframe, and must use another class to process raw data into a format suitable for plotting and processing.
+There are separate classes for numerical and binary sensors, which allows them to both implement a `plot` method correctly.

 ## NumericalSensors class
-The `NumericalSensors` class is for parsing the numerical data.
-Lets create a dataframe for the numerical sensor data:
+The `NumericalSensors` class is for formatting numerical data.
+Create a dataframe with formatted numerical data like so:

 ```python
 sensors_num_df = detective.NumericalSensors(db.master_df)